CallismartLtd/smart-woo-service-invoicing/readme.md

 * Plugin security — a full security audit has been performed across the entire codebase.
 * Performance optimization, including request pagination, caching, and response limiting.
 * Activity logs now provide deeper insights into subscription and invoice activities.

-## 2.4.4 2025-09-11
-**Improved**
-* Performance optimization.
-* REST API response for WooCommerce product type query.
-* Support for the WooCommerce store API

-### 2.4.3 2025-08-18
-**New Feature**
-* Introduced a tinymce for subscription asset editor.
-* Image gallery builder in service subscription asset editor, supports: Hover Overlay, Masonry, Card Style and Grid gallery types.
-* Audio playlist builder for service subscription assets.
-* Video playlist builder for service subscription assets.
-* .

-**Improved**
-* Client Portal UI.
-* Order history replaces transaction history in the client portal.
-* Account Settings component replaces the old Settings and tools section in the client portal.
-* Full client account management without leaving the client portal.
-* The automation handler now rubost, now handles overdue invoices.
-* Performance optimization.

-**Fixed**
-* Infinite payment reminder emails sent even when invoice is overdue.
-* Theme styles conflict in the client portals.

-**Tested**
-* PHP 8.4+

-### 2.4.2 - 2025-07-02

-**Fixed**

-* WooCommerce on demand asset loading that caused some product search input to break.
-* Invoice portal dashboard bug.
-* Media library won't open.

-### 2.4.1 - 2025-06-25

-**Introduced**

-* New invoice editor: The invoice editor has been refactored to improve UX and seamless performance.

-**Improved**

-* Onboarding process: Introduced new setup wizard to enhance user experience during first-time installation.

-**Fixed**

-* Minor bug fixes and performance optimization.

-### 2.4.0 - 2025-05-31

-**Fixed**

-* Product page subscription banner price when product is on sale.

-**Improved**

-* Improved the dashboard subscription searches by refactoring the `SmartWoo_Service_Database::search()` method to support more secure and flexible LIKE queries, better pagination, and improved caching.
-* Search queries now properly use `$wpdb->esc_like()` combined with wildcards (`%`) to safely handle user-provided search terms.
-* The fast checkout feature UI & UX has been refactored.

-**Service Subscription Status Refactored**

-* The core logic for determining service subscription status has been encapsulated within the `SmartWoo_Service` class.
-* Introduced `SmartWoo_Service::get_effective_status()`, a new public method that provides the definitive service status, adhering to a strict precedence of explicit database overrides, cached values, and dynamically calculated date-based conditions.
-* Private helper methods (e.g., `is_active_condition()`, `is_due_for_renewal_condition()`, `is_in_grace_period_condition()`, `is_expired_condition()`) are now used internally by `get_effective_status()` for specific condition checks.
-* The global `smartwoo_service_status()` function has been simplified to delegate status determination to `SmartWoo_Service::get_effective_status()`.
-* Naming consistency for private status condition methods has been improved for better clarity.

-**Introduced**

-* A simplified subscription analysis and stats for non-techies.
-* New Admin UI for service subscription usage statistics template in Smart Woo Pro.
-* New Admin UI for service subscription and invoice log template in Smart Woo Pro.
-* Service migration email template in Smart Woo Pro.
-* Subscription refund email template in Smart Woo Pro.

-### 2.3.1 - 2025-04-23

-* Minor bug fix.

-### 2.3.0 - 2025-03-27

-* **New Admin UI**

-  * Admin dashicon changed to official Smart Woo icon.
-  * Invoice admin table now features bulk actions.
-  * The admin's service subscription view pages UI has been refactored to provide a comprehensive overview of a service subscription and an improved UX.
-  * The admin UI for viewing clients associated with a service subscription has been refactored for comprehensiveness and a modern look.

-* **Service Orders Refactored**

-  * Introduced the SmartWoo\_Order object.
-  * Service Order UI refactored and now features: bulk actions, order sorting by status, and order preview.

-* **Service Product UI**

-  * The service products admin page UI has been enhanced to feature: bulk actions, sorting by product status, and improved UX.
-  * The product creation and edit page UI has been improved to include nearly every option found in the WooCommerce product form.
-  * Product form now includes: Upsells, cross-sells, product gallery, visibility, status, and sale options.

-* **Fixed**

-  * Checkout invoices are now created for service orders made via the WooCommerce block API.
-  * Client invoice items are now responsive on mobile devices.

-* **Added**

-  * Fast checkout feature: Allows clients to configure products and proceed to the checkout page on the same page.
-Go to settings > advanced to configure the fast checkout feature.

 For detailed updates and changes, see the [Changelog](https://github.com/CallismartLtd/smart-woo-service-invoicing/blob/main/changelog.md).